-It is also a powerful anti-inflammatory and can help treat diseases that cause inflammation, such as lupus, multiple sclerosis, and arthritis.
-Prednisone can also alter the function of the immune system.
+Prednisone belongs to the corticosteroid class of medications.
+These are powerful anti-inflammatories and can help treat diseases that cause inflammation, such as lupus, multiple sclerosis, and arthritis.
+Prednisone reduces inflammation by altering the function of the immune system.

-This article will explore the side effects of prednisone and alcohol and whether they might be safe to use together.
+In this article, we explore the side effects of prednisone and alcohol and if they might be safe to use together.

 - how large the dosage of prednisone is